Page updated 1st April 2021

 - What does the guidance for clinically extremely vulnerable people say?

-You can find the full guidance on the government website.
+You can find the latest guidance for clinically extremely vulnerable people in full on the government website.

 - Is there still a shielded patients list?

 The shielded patient list is still in use.
 If you have been identified as clinically extremely vulnerable, you will have received a letter from your GP, hospital or (if identified nationally) from the NHS.
 More information about the shielded patient list can be found here.

 - I've been diagnosed with ovarian cancer since March 2020 - will I still be included on the shielded patients list?

 Yes.
 The national list of people who are considered clinically extremely vulnerable is updated weekly.
 So even if you were not included in the shielding list in the first lockdown, you will be included in this lockdown.